The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 The game that made me want an Xbox 360.
 Its impressive display of the intensity and brutality of war gave the game, and console, a next-gen feeling from day one.
 Its strength and quality were doubly impressive since the game was available on day one; launch titles are usually more lacking in quality.

 That wasn’t the case with Call of Duty 2.
-This was everything WWII shooters aspired to be and more.
-It helped take the franchise into the atmosphere of “a really good FPS” into “genre-defining.”
+Instead, this was everything WWII shooters aspired to be and more.
+It helped take the franchise into the atmosphere of “an excellent FPS” into “genre-defining.”
 Somehow, though, it would be overtaken by….

 Call of Duty 4: Modern Warfare

-Modern Warfare took everything that made Call of Duty 2 great and improved it.
-Taking the franchise into the present day was the best decision Infinity Ward could make as well; WWI fatigue was starting to set in.
+Modern Warfare improved everything that made Call of Duty 2 great.
+Taking the franchise into the present day was the best decision Infinity Ward could make; WWI fatigue was starting to set in.

-Modern Warfare included the introduction of killstreaks, a defining feature of the franchise today.
-On the whole, the multiplayer was a vast improvement over what was an enjoyable, yet somewhat shallow, offering from Call of Duty 2.
+This is the introduction of killstreaks, a defining feature of the franchise today.
+Overall, the multiplayer was vastly improved over what was an enjoyable, yet somewhat shallow, offering from Call of Duty 2.

 Call of Duty: Modern Warfare 2